LL.M. Course and Writing Requirements, Recommendations, and Options

 Students may ask any Harvard Law School faculty member or instructor with a Harvard Law School teaching appointment to supervise written work.
 Faculty on certain types of leave may not be available in a given term.

-Writing credits under the supervision of a visiting faculty member ordinarily must be registered for and completed during the term(s) of the visitor’s appointment; many visitors have Harvard Law School appointments for only one term.
+Writing credits under the supervision of a visiting faculty member ordinarily must be registered for and completed during the term(s) of the visitor’s appointment; many visitors and lecturers have Harvard Law School appointments for only one term.
 Students who are contemplating supervision by visiting faculty for projects that might fall outside of that faculty member’s term of appointment should contact the Graduate Program staff for guidance on this point.

 4. Prohibition against Compensation